dncc/dncc.github.io/source/_posts/2012-08-09-Browse-and-change-code-history-with-GIT.markdown

 {% endhighlight %}

-In practice often some conflicts arise along the way.
-To efficiently resolve them I recommend [git-rm-conflicts](https://github.com/jwiegley/git-scripts/blob/master/git-rm-conflicts) script written by John Wiegley.

-The script that is written bellow is, also, very handy for reviewing branches and project history:
+And for the end, here is the script that is very handy for reviewing branches and project history:

 {% highlight text %}